cies/htoml/README.md

 * Make all tests pass (currently some more obscure corner cases don't pass)
 * Add property tests with QuickCheck (the internet says it's possible for parsers)
 * Extensively test error cases
-* Try using Vector instead of List (measure performance increase with the benchmarks)
+* Try using `Vector` instead of `List` (measure performance increase with the benchmarks)
-* See how lenses may (or may not) fit into this package
+* See how lenses may (or may not) fit into this package, or an additional package

 ### Acknoledgements